kraina-ai/quackosm/README.md

 Finished operation in 0:00:03
 files/monaco_nofilter_noclip_compact.parquet
 ```

+> **Performance tip**: Use `--no-sort` flag for significantly better performance when sorting of features isn't required.
+By default sorting is turned on, but it takes additional time and memory to sort the features.
+For example with this flag turned off, converting osm extract for whole europe to parquet is ~50% faster.

 ### Let the QuackOSM automatically download the required OSM PBF files for you based on geometry 🔎🌍